Advanced Capsule Networks via Context Awareness: Conclusions

 In this research, we propose to improve the design of Vector CN by extending ConvNet layers after Input image and vary the number of FCs in Reconstruction to accomplish better accuracy.
 Having a larger image size is critical in our approach since certain signs are similar.
 A small change in the position of fingers can yield distinct signs.
 In addition, variation of background contexts may hamper Capsules' performance.
 Using our approach we attain the goals as follows.
 First, our results show that Capsule 32 V2 performs comparatively to DL MobileNet V1 on accuracy and Capsule 32 V1 runs a slightly faster than its counterpart.
 Second, Vector CNs are greater than DL models in the sense that the latter requires pre-trained weights which can take days or even months for training whereas the former can be trained on-the-fly within an hour.
 Third, as a result of our exploration, we found that MobileNet V1 even though was mainly built for small devices but is superior to all other DL models both on accuracy and speed in this dataset.

 Furthermore, we made a demonstration to illustrate our approach where we compare Vector CN V1 with DL MobileNet V1 in an ASL video.
 The recorded file can be accessed via the link\footnote{http://bit.ly/2O4sJSU}.
 Although, Vector CN can recognize most of all signs (excluding signs that we mentioned earlier), the model is more sensitive to changes than the DL model.
-This suggests pooling in DL may better than just rescaling as in Vector CN.
-Besides, more samples are also needed to improve the performance.
+This suggests pooling in the DL may better than just rescaling as in the Vector CN.
+In addition, the DL performs better although the accuracy (when testing on the ASL dataset) is similar to that of Vector CN.
+This can indicate that the DL model is more generative.
+For this reason, additional samples are needed to improve the overall performance.

 Although we demonstrate this approach in the context of ASL alphabet signs, the approach has broader applications to any video recognition tasks where each individual frame's information are crucial.